jakutis/httpinvoke/readme.markdown

 # Development

-To test for NodeJS functionality run `make test`.
+To test for NodeJS functionality run `make test-node`.

-To test for web browser functionality run `testling -u` and copy the URL link that is displayed in console and open it in any web browser.
+To test for web browser functionality run `make test-browser`, copy the URL link that is displayed in console and open it in any web browser.
-You must have installed [testling](https://npmjs.org/package/testling) by running `npm install -g testling`.

 # License